Ebuka-martins/food-sheet-prediction/README.md

 - **Food Prediction Information**: A brief statement on the client’s interest in predicting food production metrics, with links to the FAO dataset source and the project’s README for further details.
 - **Dataset Technical Details**: An expandable section displaying dataset columns, shape, and memory usage, providing context for the analysis.
+- **Dataset Link and README**: Links to the Kaggle dataset for reference and the project’s README for detailed forecasting methodologies.
 - **Analysis Options**: Allows users to select analysis level (Countries or Regions) and specific items (e.g., countries like Germany, regions like Europe) via radio buttons and a multiselect widget, enabling customized data exploration.
 - **Visualizations and Insights**: Includes:
    - **Food Production Over Time**: A time series line plot showing production trends for selected items, visualizing historical patterns.